The History of the Gomad Diet

 So is Atlas the father of the GOMAD approach?
 Nope…not even close.

-So while the GOMAD diet may seem relatively new, its origins go back at least two centuries, and most plausibly, many more.
+So while the GOMAD diet may seem relatively new, we find that its origins go back at least two centuries, and most plausibly, many more.

 Is the GOMAD diet for you?